bowmanjd/llmtalk/outline.md

-# Going Small, Local, Different with LLMs
+# What are you Inferring?
+LLMs that are Small, Local, Different

 ## Title Slide